ablank/cellular.jslib/README.md

 # Cellular Library

-3rd party code used by the Cellular base theme not hosted on D.O
+3rd party jvascript libraries implemented by the Cellular base theme.

-Copy the contents of this repo to  `/sites/all/libraries/cellular/` to enable js plugins from the theme settings.
+Copy the contents of this repo to  `/sites/all/libraries/cellular/` and select which plugins to enable from the theme settings (`admin/appearance/settings/YourThemeName`).

 ### jQuery
 https://jquery.org/license/